Goldziher/tree-sitter-language-pack/README.md

 - All languages bundled by this package are licensed under permissive open-source licenses (MIT, Apache 2.0 etc.) only - no GPL licensed languages are included.
 - This package follows the general Python life-cycle and now requires Python 3.10 or newer.
-We aligned early with tree-sitter 0.24.0+, which removed Python 3.9 support ahead of the upstream EOL.
+We align with tree-sitter 0.25.x and newer, which dropped Python 3.9 support ahead of the upstream EOL.

 ## Features